 # Images

-A picture is inserted the following ways:
+An image can be inserted in the following ways:

 - `` --- the simplest form;